Professional Degree courses in Dentistry, Education, Law, Medicine and Theology (MTS, MDiv)

 A survey course providing an understanding of fundamental mechanisms of disease processes.
 The first half of the course presents pathogenesis of diseases common to all organ systems; the second half concentrates on disease in most of the major organ systems including cardiovascular, respiratory, gastrointestinal, genitourinary, nervous and musculoskeletal systems.

 Extra Information: 2 lecture hours/wk or equivalent online delivery with 1 tutorial hour/wk.
-Enrollment limited to students in the Western Fanshawe College collaborative BScN program.
+Enrollment limited to students in the Western BScN programs.

 An introduction to human pathology - the study of disease.
 Students will be introduced to general mechanisms of disease (e.g. inflammation, injury, neoplasia, disturbed hemodynamics).
 These general processes will be described and applied to specific diseases of organ systems.